I had never heard of a tonka bean until Peter Templehoff (The Greenhouse)gave us a few at the Taste of Cape Town.

 Add the milk and cream and stir to combine.

-Run the mix through an ice cream maker until ready according to the manufacturer’s instruction.
+Run the mix through an ice cream maker until ready according to the manufacturer’s instructions.

 I served this ice cream with my pears poached in syrupy, spicy red wine and it was a winning and delicious combo.

 Had I read all the warnings before, I may have been a bit more hesitant, or scared.
-Anyway it’s too late now and the FDA is most probably concerned around consumption in large doses.
+Anyway, it’s too late now and the FDA is most probably concerned about consumption in large doses.
 The main thing is that I have survived to tell the tale and had a food first and rare eating experience.
 Definitely worth the risks.